 “That’s why I thought he was dead!” was the first sentence I caught as I returned to consciousness.

 “You, obviously!” came the first voice again.
 I turned my head towards the source, spending a few moments trying to determine if I knew who it was.
 I quickly realised that was too much effort, and focused on just examining features.
-Facing me was a slightly overweight man, probably in his early 30s, wearing a baggy shirt and jeans, leaning on a burgundy-coloured sofa at a slightly awkward angle.
+Facing me was a slightly overweight man, probably in his early 30s, wearing a baggy shirt and jeans.
+He was leaning on a burgundy-coloured sofa at a slightly awkward angle.
 His ginger hair was long and looked pretty unkempt, curling off in random directions.
-He also had a silly looking goatee, still ginger, but with a mismatched hue compared to the rest of his hair.
+He also had a silly looking goatee; still ginger, but with a mismatched hue compared to the rest of his hair.
 Instantly I could tell that he was in a bad mood.

-“Well, no. I’m not dead,” I said.
+“Well, no. I’m clearly not dead,” I said.
 The ginger man turned away, as if trying to think of some clever remark to bark back with.

 “You stopped breathing,” came a woman’s voice.
 “Are you sure you feel alright?”